 There’s also been a lot of talk at ASCO about PD-L1 as a biomarker, and if you haven’t already done so, do check-out Episode 2 of the Novel Targets podcast (The Immune Biomarker Show) that touches upon many of the key issues.

 If you haven’t already done so, do check out yesterday’s post on the metastatic lung cancer session, including the AZD9291 vs. rociletinib race to market in T790M, because there was some interesting new data presented that will likely have an impact today.

-What’s hot on Monday at ASCO 2015?
 This will be the last of our daily posts from ASCO 2015.
 Subs can login to read our highlights as the day progresses.
 We’ll update schedule permitting.

 Geneva – at the 2015 European Lung Cancer Conference today, Pasi A. Jänne, MD, PhD presented updated progression free survival and duration of response data for the phase 1 AURA trial of AZD9291 (AstraZeneca) in patients with EFGR-TKI-resistant advanced non-small cell cancer (Abstract LBA3).

 Dr Jänne (pictured below at ASCO 2014) is Director, Lowe Center for Thoracic Oncology at the Dana-Farber Cancer Institute and a Professor of Medicine at Harvard Medical School.

 It’s hard to believe that it is only about two years since the first patient was enrolled in the phase 1 AURA trial of AZD9291, a third generation EGFR inhibitor.
 If the FDA regulatory submission takes place, as expected, in the second quarter of this year, then the drug could be approved for sale in the United States before the year end.